-Virtual Reality is placing a person (anything that can see – companies have created VR simulations for cows in Russia), into a virtual world, transporting them to a replica of a virtually captured real-world location, or a bespoke designed environment.
+Virtual Reality is placing a person (or anything that can see – VR simulations for cows have been developed in Russia), into a virtual world, transporting them to a replica of a virtually captured real-world location, or a bespoke designed environment.

-Working with Liverpool John Moores University, and Birmingham City University for the creation of a VR training simulation for Radiotherapy nurses to increase staff retention.
+Previously, we’ve worked with Liverpool John Moores University, and Birmingham City University to create a VR training simulation for Radiotherapy Nurses to interact with patients, to help increase staff retention.

 You do not need an expensive headset.
 With the advances of web technologies, WebVR is a viable, and flexible alternative to a dedicated VR Application placed on a headset.